cjnankervis/Re-Climate/Validation/Readme.md

 # SEASONAL CLIMATE FORECAST VALIDATION
 ## Company ceased trading in June 2023.
 Limited data supplied for review only.
 No liability accepted.

-{\color{blue}Re-Climate<sup>TM</sup> forecasts referenced to current-day equivalent climate mean, so may indicate a bias when compared to other models}
+<b>Re-Climate<sup>TM</sup> forecasts referenced to current-day equivalent climate mean, so may indicate a bias when compared to other models</b>

 # PRECIPITATION OUTLOOKS, 1 to 2 MONTHS
 $${\color{red}Drier} &rarr; {\color{blue}Wetter}$$